-As concerning the Adria plate, it remains still undecided if it is connected to the Africa plate or if it moves as an independent plate, since neither a structural nor a seismically active boundary between the Adria and Africa plate is clearly evidenced (Panza, 1984).
-At the same time the stress distribution appears compatible with a counter-clockwise rotation of the Adria, with respect to Eurasia, whose rotation pole is well distinguished from that proposed for the Africa-Eurasia rotation.
-Therefore the movement of the Africa plate appears different from the motion of its old promontory.
-The lithospheric heterogeneities recently outlined by Venisti et al. (2004) seem to corroborate the fragmentation of the Adriatic plate, as required by the kinematics models of Benedetti (1999), the dynamic models by Battaglia et al. (2004), and the complex geodynamic evolution of the Balkan area (Pamic et al., 2002).
+Regarding the Adria plate, it still remains unclear if it is connected to the Africa plate or if it moves as an independent plate, since neither a structural nor a seismically active boundary between the Adria and Africa plate is clearly evidenced (PANZA, 1984).
+At the same time the movements of the Adria and Africa plates appear quite different: The stress distribution appears compatible with a counter-clockwise rotation of the Adria, with respect to Eurasia, with a rotation pole well distinguished from that proposed for the Africa-Eurasia rotation.
+The lithospheric heterogeneities recently outlined by VENISTI et al. (2005) seem to corroborate the hypothesis of fragmentation of the Adriatic plate, as required by the kinematics models of BENEDETTI (1999), the dynamic models of BATTAGLIA et al. (2004), and by the complex geodynamic evolution of the Balkan area (PAMIC et al., 2002).

-Summing up, the available information is not sufficient to define the block structure of the region in a unique way.
-Taking as the basis the structural sketch shown in Figure 2 (Meletti et al., 2000) and the main features just discussed, we have outlined the block structure designed for modeling dynamics and seismicity of the region.
-The configuration of its faults, on the upper plane, is shown in Figure 3.
-The fault locations take into account the seismotectonic model of Italy (Scandone et al., 1994; Meletti et al., 2000) and the distribution of the observed seismicity within the outlined block structure (Figure 4).
-In fact, since one of the aims of the model is to reproduce the main features of the space distribution of observed seismicity, the modeled faults have to be introduced in the structure corresponding to the most seismically active areas and fault zones.
+Summing up, the available information is not sufficient to define the block structure of the region uniquely.
+The block structure we outlined for the dynamical modeling of seismicity in the Italian region is based on the main features of observed seismicity, and takes into account the geodynamic, structural and seismotectonic framework as proposed by MELETTI et al. (2000).
+The configuration of its faults, on the upper plane, is shown in Figure 2.
+Since one of the aims of the model is to reproduce the main features of the space distribution of observed seismicity (Fig. 3), the modeled faults have to be introduced in the structure corresponding to the most seismically active areas and fault zones.
+Together with the distribution of the observed seismicity, the outlined fault locations take into account the seismotectonic model of Italy (SCANDONE et al., 1994; MELETTI et al., 2000) as well.

-The complex geodynamics of the studied region requires the consideration of an adequately complex block structure, capable to model a structure dynamic representative of the real one.
-Several parameters, describing its dynamical properties, must be defined for each block; hence the limited availability of observations, about the real motion of the structure, imposes limitations on the amount of details that can be introduced in the block structure (e.g. smallest block size).
+The complex geodynamics of the studied region requires the use of an adequately complex block structure.
+Several parameters describing its dynamical properties must be defined for each block; hence the limited availability of observations pertaining to the real motion of the structure imposes limitations on the amount of details that can be introduced in the block structure (e.g. smallest block size).

-The block structure (Figure 3) consists of eleven blocks.
+The block structure (Fig. 2) consists of eleven blocks.
 These blocks are contoured by 36 faults.
-The point with the geographic coordinates $43.0^{\circ}$ N and $13.0^{\circ}$ E is chosen as the origin of the reference coordinate system.
+The point with the geographic coordinates $43.0^{\circ}$ N and $13.0^{\circ}$ E is chosen as the origin of the reference Cartesian coordinate system.
 The X-axis is the east-oriented parallel passing through the origin of the coordinate system and the Y-axis is the north-oriented meridian passing through the origin of the coordinate system.
-The blocks and the faults composing the structure are marked in Figure 3 from I to XI and from 1 to 36, respectively.
+The blocks and the faults composing the structure are marked in Figure 2 by numerals from I to XI and from 1 to 36, respectively.